OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Client provides a visual indication if the balance information is not being obtained through an anonymizing network, including IP address information(3.17%)</li>
+							<li>Client provides a visual indication if the balance information is not being obtained through an anonymizing network, including IP address information?
+(3.17%)</li>
 						</ol>
 					</li>
 				</ol>